 The outcome classes are further divided into attributes to make it easier to select measures.
 At present the Knowledge Base has a list of performance measures available for network performance and capability, and safety.
 The other three are under development.

-For more information the author should refer to the Knowledge Base - Framework for Performance Measures(external link).
+For more information the author should refer to the Planning & Investment Knowledge Base - Framework for performance measures.

 The benefits are the value that the investment will provide to the organisation or its customers.